cartman1978/Fortnite-Quiz/README.md

 After the page is loaded, the user should have the option to click a button 'Quiz Rules' when they can read more about rules in place for this game.

 * **Implementation**
-Adding an extra button when page is loaded with 'Quiz Rules'
+Adding an extra button when page is loaded with 'Quiz Rules' that triggers a container.
+In the container there 5 rules in place written and another button that says OK .
+When the  button Ok is clicked the container is closed and return to main page where user can start the game or reade rules once more.

+* **Test**
+The container have been tested on various browsers and devices.
+Only when the user clicks the OK button will be able to go back to the main page and start the game.

+* **Result**
+Container works as planned and makes overall user experience much better.

+* **Verdict**
+Test passed all the criteria and works as planned.